-The School District's food service supervisor and Wellness Committee will comply with all applicable legal requirements including, but not limited to: proposing and, upon the Superintendent's approval, implementing School District nutrition and physical activity standards; integrating the School District's nutrition and physical activity standards into the School District's curriculum consistent with the Michigan Physical Education Grade Level Content Expectations and the Michigan Merit Curriculum Guidelines for Physical Education; assuring that School District staff professional development addresses nutrition and physical activity issues; assuring that food and nutrition services staff receive annual training in accordance with USDA Professional Standards; and assuring that School District will promote nutrition standards by ensuring all foods and beverages sold, marketed, made available or provided to students at any time at school meet the USDA Smart Snacks standards and National School Lunch and/or Breakfast standards for meal patterns, nutrient levels, and calorie requirements for the ages/grade levels served, as specified in 7 CFR 210.10 or 220.8, as applicable.
+The School District's food service supervisor and Wellness Committee will comply with all applicable legal requirements including, but not limited to: proposing and, upon the Superintendent's approval, implementing School District nutrition and physical activity standards; integrating the School District's nutrition and physical activity standards into the School District's curriculum consistent with the Michigan Physical Education Grade Level Content Expectations and the Michigan Merit Curriculum Guidelines for Physical Education; assuring that School District staff professional development addresses nutrition and physical activity issues; assuring that food and nutrition services staff receive annual training in accordance with USDA Professional Standards; and assuring that School District students receive nutrition education and engage in vigorous physical activity.
+The School District will promote nutrition standards by ensuring all foods and beverages sold, marketed, made available or provided to students at any time at school meet the USDA Smart Snacks standards and National School Lunch and/or Breakfast standards for meal patterns, nutrient levels, and calorie requirements for the ages/grade levels served, as specified in 7 CFR 210.10 or 220.8, as applicable.
 Free water will be available in the cafeteria during mealtimes.
 The School District will also ensure that students' eligibility for and/or participation in free or reduced priced meals will be kept confidential by not identifying students or otherwise singling them out.